nology-tech/react-code-along/notes/plan.md

 ---

-## CA: Creating the AlbumTiles component.
+## Creating the AlbumTiles component.

 Create a AlbumTiles component with .jsx and .scss files.